top of page

 AF-EMDR repairs relational attachments (bonds with loved ones) by focusing on early childhood trauma and providing clients with the tools they need in order to heal.

-I received my training and participate in ongoing consultation with The Parnell Institute.
+I am a Certified AF-EMDR therapist and participate in ongoing training and consultation with The Parnell Institute.

 TRAUMA RESILIENCY MODEL (TRM)